BANGAUTOGLASS

 Deductibles matter here too.
 Many comprehensive policies carry a deductible that may be close to or higher than the cost of replacing a door window on a vehicle in this segment, so it's worth checking your policy terms before filing.

 If you haven't started a claim yet, Bang AutoGlass can assist you through the process — walking you through what information you'll need and helping you understand your options.
-We work alongside your insurer to help make things as straightforward as possible, though the claim itself is filed by you as the policyholder.
+We work alongside your insurer to help make things as straightforward as possible.

 Factors That Affect the Cost of Door Glass Replacement